List of EastEnders characters introduced in 1997: Jeff Healy

 Jeff Healy is played by Leslie Schofield.
-He was introduced in 1997, but was axed in 2000 by executive producer John Yorke.
+He was introduced in 1997 but was axed in 2000 by executive producer John Yorke.

-Jeff is an atheist, who disapproves of his son, Alex (Richard Driscoll) being a vicar.
-He first arrives in Albert Square, after separating from his wife Jane Healy (Shirley Stelfox) in December 1997 to try to rebuild bridges with Alex.
+Jeff is an atheist, who disapproves of his son, Alex (Richard Driscoll), being a vicar.
+He first arrives in Albert Square, after separating from his wife Jane Healy (Shirley Stelfox) in December 1997 to try and rebuild bridges with Alex.
 One of Jeff's daughters, Mel (Tamzin Outhwaite), makes a reappearance in his life and the three of them gradually begin living as a family again.
 Jeff has a brief courtship with Pauline Fowler (Wendy Richard) but is rejected when he proposes to her.
 Jeff leaves Walford in August 2000.

 In 2019, he attends Mel's funeral off-screen.